-In the last month I’d peruse the mat selection at my yoga studio, which has a wide variety of colors, lengths and thickness, but only a couple of brands.
-Over the weekend when I nearly slipped during class because my mat is losing some grip, I figured it was time to explore Amazon.com to find a good one quickly since many of the mats at YogaWorks and on YogaJournal.com’s shop were too pricey.
-I would let the reviewers on Amazon help me decide.
+I began by perusing the mat selection at my yoga studio, which has a wide variety of colors, lengths and thickness, but only a couple of brands.
+Next, I explored Amazon.com to find a good one quickly since many of the mats at YogaWorks and on YogaJournal.com’s shop were too pricey.
+I figured the reviewers on Amazon would help me decide.

-And, honestly, I just didn’t want to pay $70-80 for a yoga mat.
-I mean, sure, I use it every day — especially because of my 28-day yoga challenge, but what are the real differences among brands like Gaiam, Manduka, JadeYoga, Agoy and Aurorae?
-Turns out, there are many and it can be pretty overwhelming.
+I also didn’t want to pay $70-80 for a yoga mat.
+Plus, I wanted to know what the real differences were among brands like Gaiam, Manduka, JadeYoga, Agoy and Aurorae?
+Turns out, there are many.

-I couldn’t have dreamed I would spend hours and hours reading about yoga mats, yoga mat companies and reviews by other yogi shoppers seeking the zen of a perfect mat.
+I spent hours reading about yoga mats, yoga mat companies and reviews by other yogi shoppers seeking the zen of a perfect mat.
 I agonized over the materials, prices, colors, lengths and thickness.
-The more I read, the more difficult my choice became because I knew TOO much.
-I had fallen down the proverbial rabbit role — not knowing that shopping for a yoga mat would be just as confusing and disarming as Alice’s fall through the looking glass.
-And that’s just it, choosing a mat was more than just selecting a useful piece of athletic equipment; picking a mat says something to your fellow yogis.
+Choosing a mat was more than just selecting a useful piece of athletic equipment; picking a mat says something to your fellow yogis.
 It demonstrates your style, feelings about the environment and shows what kind of practitioner you are — if you choose a boring color, or a mat made out of PVC, instead of eco-friendly products or get the wrong length or thickness, you could totally look like a novice (or just someone who doesn’t care about the landfills filling up with discarded mats).

 1. See the mats in person.
 Visit a yoga mat retailer and touch every type of mat.
 Get a feel for the texture, lengths, colors and thickness.
 Make note of what you like and what you don’t.